 Airport Certification (14 CFR Part 139)

-Any airport serving scheduled passenger-carrying operations in aircraft designed for more than 9 passenger seats, subject to FAA classification and exemptions (Classes I–IV) must hold an FAA Airport Operating Certificate under Part 139.
+Any airport serving scheduled passenger-carrying operations in aircraft designed for more than 9 passenger seats, subject to FAA classification and exemptions (Classes I–IV) may hold an FAA Airport Operating Certificate under Part 139.
 The FAA classifies certificated airports into four classes based on operations served: Class I airports serve all types of scheduled air carrier operations; Class IV airports serve only unscheduled operations of large air carrier aircraft.

 Airspace Protection (14 CFR Part 77)